N4S4/synology-api/documentation/docs/apis/classes/surveillancestation.md

 # SurveillanceStation
 :::warning

-This API is not documented yet.
+This API is partially documented or under construction.

 :::
 ## Overview
 API wrapper for Synology Surveillance Station.

 Provides methods to interact with Surveillance Station features such as retrieving station information and saving camera configurations.

 ## Methods
 ### `surveillance_station_info`
 Retrieve information about the Surveillance Station.